daffainfo/ctf-writeup/WaniCTF 2023/README.md

 # WaniCTF 2023
 CTF writeup for WaniCTF 2023.
-I took part in this CTF competition with the TCP1P team and got 12th place out of 1109 teams
+I took part in this CTF competition with the TCP1P team and secured the 12th place out of 1109 teams

 | Category | Challenge |
 | --- | --- |